exosphere-project/exosphere/docs/federated-login.md

 OpenStack documentation generally assumes that users will log in via [Horizon](https://docs.openstack.org/horizon/latest/), the default graphical interface for OpenStack.
 It's fine to set this up, even if only for testing purposes.

 When you're ready to allow Keystone to handle federated login for Exosphere users, you only need to [add another `trusted_dashboard`](https://docs.openstack.org/keystone/latest/admin/federation/configure_federation.html#add-a-trusted-dashboard-websso) in the `federation` section of Keystone config.
-This URL points to the OIDC Redirector app for your Exosphere deployment; go configure that below, then add its URL as a `trusted_dashboard` in your Keystone configuration.
+This URL points to the OIDC Redirection path for your Exosphere deployment; go configure that below, then add its URL as a `trusted_dashboard` in your Keystone configuration.

-## OIDC Redirector App
+## OIDC Redirection

 ### About OIDC Redirector

 Near the end of the OpenStack federated login flow, Keystone serves some JavaScript to the user's browser which causes the browser to POST some form data to a URL that we define in Exosphere and Keystone configuration.
 This POST data contains an unscoped Keystone token which will let the user access OpenStack!
 Exosphere needs this token so that it can help the user log into OpenStack projects, but herein lies a difficulty.
 Exosphere is a client-side JavaScript application which has no way to receive a POST request, so we need the help of a server-side application.

+We have implemented this server-side app twice.

+- The _new_ implementation is a small JavaScript file that runs in the Nginx `njs` module.
-This server-side app is [**OIDC Redirector**](https://gitlab.com/exosphere/oidc-redirector/).
+- The _old_ implementation is [**OIDC Redirector**](https://gitlab.com/exosphere/oidc-redirector/).
 It is a very small application written in Python using the [Flask](https://flask.palletsprojects.com/) web framework.

-OIDC Redirector does exactly the following:
+Each of these does the following:

 - Receives the POST request from the user's browser
 - Plucks the Keystone auth token out of the POST form data